 Note: The 32 GB SD card supplied with the VBOX Video HD2 is formatted in the FAT32 file format.

 SDXC cards (64 GB and above)

-Purchased SDXC cards will be formatted in exFAT or NTFS file formats; the exFAT format is supported by the VBOX Video HD2, the NTFS format is not supported by the VBOX Video HD2 (please reformat as per instructions above).
+Purchased SDXC cards will be formatted in exFAT or NTFS file formats; the exFAT format is supported by the VBOX Video HD2, and the NTFS format is not supported by the VBOX Video HD2 (please reformat as per the instructions above).

-Purchased USB storage may be supplied in FAT32, exFAT or NTFS file formats; FAT32 and exFAT formats are supported by the VBOX Video HD2, the NTFS format is not supported by the VBOX Video HD2 (please reformat as per instructions above).
+Purchased USB storage may be supplied in FAT32, exFAT or NTFS file formats; FAT32 and exFAT formats are supported by the VBOX Video HD2, the NTFS format is not supported by the VBOX Video HD2 (please reformat as per the instructions above).

 Default Logging settings

 Out of the box, the VBOX Video HD2 is configured to log when movement is detected.

 The minimum log speed is set to 15 km/h - when the unit detects speed values above this, logging will start.